-Jack Ma, the wealthiest man in China spoke with Charlie Rose early this year at the Davos World Economic Forum about his journey founding Alibaba, a Chinese E-Commerce website that today handles more traffic than Ebay and Amazon combined.
+Jack Ma, the wealthiest man in China spoke at the Davos World Economic Forum about his journey founding Alibaba, a Chinese E-Commerce website that today handles more traffic than Ebay and Amazon combined – recently selling over $2 billion of goods in 96 seconds.

 Last year, Alibaba raised the largest Initial Public Offering on the New York Stock Exchange, at the tune of $25 Billion, valuing the company at approximately $200 Billion and Jack Ma’s net worth at $20+ Billion.